Wondering what to do on a layover in Toronto? As a Torontonian, I have the inside scoop.

 How Much Time Do I Need for a Toronto Pearson Airport Layover?

-Round trip into Toronto or another destination nearby, including the time you need at the airport for collection of luggage and passing through security again, is 4 to 5 hours.
+Round trip into Toronto or another destination nearby, including the time you need at the airport for collection of luggage and passing through security again, is about 5 hours.

 - Collecting your bags upon your arrival and finding the place to store them: 1 hour, possibly longer if you have to go through customs.